TanishqMannMCC/RNN-Movie-Review-Analyzer/README.md

 Total Params

-[FILL ME: Total Parameter Count]
+1,363,073

 📊 Results and Performance
 The model was trained on the IMDb Movie Review Dataset (25,000 training samples, 25,000 test samples).
+Training was halted early using Early Stopping (patience=3) to prevent overfitting.

 Metric